r3sist/Auth3/README.md

 // Throttling. (bool)
 define('AUTH3_THROTTLING', false);

-// Invite code for registration.
-If empty string, captcha used. (string) define('AUTH3_INVITECODE', '');
+// Invite code for registration. define('AUTH3_INVITECODE', '');

+// Use captcha code instead of invite code.
+If enabled and invite code is not empty, generated captcha is extended by invite code define('AUTH3_CAPTCHA', true);

 // Store email in DB and send verification email during registration define('AUTH3_EMAIL_REQUIRED', true);